Klipper3d/klipper/docs/Config_Reference.md

 ### emulated_st7920 display

-Information on configuring an emulated st7920 displays - found in some "2.4 inch touchscreen devices" and similar.
+Information on configuring an emulated st7920 display - found in some "2.4 inch touchscreen devices" and similar.

 ```